A better user experience can lead to increased satisfaction, more loyal customers, and ultimately more revenue.

 We have collected data from over 100 organizations, including data from researchers, UX generalists, manager/directors, and interaction and visual designers.

-We invite you to also take part in this survey.
-It takes around 18 minutes to complete (you may save your progress and resume at a later time).
 We will present the preliminary findings at this year’s CHI conference in Denver and release more detailed findings later this year when our analysis is complete.

 How do you measure UX maturity?
 The short answer is that while many models describe maturity, none of them have been effectively validated to determine what matters.
 The models generally consist of different stages, with maturity progressing from unrecognized or ad hoc to institutionalized.
 They also identify common components to assess, including the importance of budgets, methods, processes, and attitudes.
 We’ve embarked on an empirical validation of the existing models of maturity and built an industry-wide survey to benchmark UX practices and help move the practice of assessing maturity from snake oil to science.